 Try as I might, there is no denying I’m drawn to traditional design elements.
-Architectural details like moldings and paneling, tufting, florals and antiques – yes please.
+Architectural details like moldings and paneling, tufting, florals and antiques like these antique desk lamps – yes please.
 So it’ll come as no surprise that I chose this 1830s Greek Revival home to feature as this week’s inspired interiors post.

 European antiques, global finds, contemporary art and modern silhouettes paired with clean-lined furniture create a space that is sophisticated yet livable and comfortable.